 ~ Rocky Raccoon, John Lennon/Paul McCartney, 1968

+Who was that masked bandit?
 The English word raccoon comes from the Powhatan word aroughcun, which means "animal that scratches with its hands."
-Their front paws are incredibly dexterous and contain roughly four times more sensory receptors than their back paws—about the same ratio of human hands to feet.
+A racoon's front paws are incredibly dexterous and contain roughly four times more sensory receptors than their back paws—about the same ratio of human hands to feet.
 Raccoons heighten their sense of touch through something called dousing, wetting their hands, leading to the erroneous belief that raccoons wash their food before eating it.
-Incredible problem solvers, raccoons are known for their cleverness.
+Also, incredible problem solvers, raccoons are known for their cleverness!
 In the early 1900s, ethologist H.B.
 Davis gave 12 raccoons a series of locks to crack.
-To access the treats inside the boxes, they had to navigate hooks, bolts, buttons, latches, and levers, with some boxes featuring more than one lock.
-In the end, the raccoons were able to get past 11 of the 13 mechanisms!
+To access the treats inside the boxes, the raccoons had to navigate hooks, bolts, buttons, latches, and levers, with some boxes featuring more than one lock.
+In the end, the raccoons were able to get past 11 of the 13 mechanisms! 🦝

 International Raccoon Appreciation Day (IRAD), is a day meant to celebrate all woodland animals, specifically raccoons, that while often considered pests or nuisance animals, are actually an important part of their local ecosystem.